Property404/goto-label-rs/README.md

 Tired of using newfangled control flow mechnisms like "loop," "while," and "for"?

 Well worry no more!
-Finally, usable "goto" and "label" macros have arrived for Rust!
+Finally, "goto" and "label" macros have arrived for Rust!
 And they're `#![no_std]`!

+**Warning** - Do not actually use this crate.
+It will definitely cause undefined behavior, most likely manifesting as segfaults.

 ```rust
 use goto_label::{goto, label};